Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

-To address eye tracker drift~\cite{Sharafi2020PracticalGuide} and occasional disconnections, we recalibrated the eye tracker between tasks and after any interruptions.
+To address eye-tracker drift~\cite{Sharafi2020PracticalGuide} and occasional disconnections, we recalibrated the eye-tracker between tasks and after any interruptions.
 An additional threat is that screen recordings often froze mid-session, affecting our ability to retrieve screen region coordinates and AI usage data.
-However, participants rarely changed window layouts after initial setup, and we used eye tracking data to confirm AI usage based on the amount of time the participant looked at the AI window.
-Also, the eye tracker was not tracking during Participant 11's \texttt{ladybug} task, so this task is not included in eye tracking metrics, but the ``where'' and ``what'' scores for this task are included.
-Finally, Participant 11 did not complete the \texttt{firefly} task or answer the “what” and “where” questions within 30 minutes.
+However, participants rarely changed window layouts after initial setup, and we used eye-tracking data to confirm AI usage based on the amount of time the participant looked at the AI window.
+Though participants could use the search tool, they could not use IDE features like ``jump to definition'' to help them with the task.
+This may have made the tasks more challenging by forcing participants to do more manual navigation.
+Also, the eye-tracker was not tracking during Participant 11's or Participant 18's \texttt{ladybug} (\texttt{sway}) task, so these tasks are not included in eye-tracking metrics.
+Finally, Participant 11 did not complete the \texttt{firefly} (\texttt{openssl}) task and Participant 13 did not complete the \texttt{mantis} (\texttt{redis}) task.
+They did not answer the ``cause'' and ``location'' questions within 30 minutes.
 Since we cannot infer their understanding, they received a score of 0, and we do not include this data when comparing successful versus unsuccessful tasks.